Rajpratik71/volatility-wiki/Command-Reference.md

 ## shellbags

 This plugin parses and prints [Shellbag (pdf)](http://www.dfrws.org/2009/proceedings/p69-zhu.pdf) information obtained from the registry.
 For more information see [Shellbags in Memory, SetRegTime, and TrueCrypt Volumes](http://volatility-labs.blogspot.com/2012/09/movp-32-shellbags-in-memory-setregtime.html).
 There are two options for output: verbose (default) and bodyfile format.
+You can also include a machine identifier in the bodyfile header with the `--machine` flag (this is useful when combining timelines from multiple machines).

     $ python vol.py -f win7.vmem --profile=Win7SP1x86 shellbags
     Volatility Foundation Volatility Framework 2.4